joanlopez/kerberos-devenv/README.md

 1. Login to the Go application container: `docker-compose exec go-app sh`
 2. Run the binary: `./main`
    1. It should dump out a (successful) HTTP response of the Apache server.

+### How can I see the Kerberos server logs?

+1. Login to the Kerberos server container: `docker-compose exec kerberos-server sh`
+2. Explore the logs file: `/var/log/krb5kdc.log`
+   1. For instance: `cat /var/log/krb5kdc.log`